 Generally, the HBSM is cheaper and has the lowest losses because of less components.
-Although, the HBSM is the most used topology in HVDC applications [5].
+Although, this SM configuration is most dominating for HVDC applications [5].
 The main drawback of a HBSM is the occurrence of a fault.
 A FBSM can provide a counter voltage to prevent short-circuit currents flowing from the ac-side to the fault on the dc-side.
 In comparison the FBSM converter is twice as expensive and increases the losses by about 80 % [5] compared to the HBSM.